 The venue decision was made easier for me as I work at Manor Hill and already know how the weddings run here.
 Dan came to look at the venue when I first got the job here and loved it and I already loved it so it was an easy decision to pick Manor Hill.

 With my job role I plan other people’s weddings so I know all the effort we put into making everyone’s wedding day perfect.
 I don’t think I could have given up that control to anyone else as I would have had to if I chose another venue.
 Also I knew the recommended suppliers here that we have at Manor Hill and I have a great relationship with them so that made the decision a lot easier too.
 Feedback I had from other venues was that their customer service was not neccesarily as great as ours, plus the team here are like a second family to me and it meant they all got to be part of the day

-Our theme was vintage afternoon tea.
-I see so many weddings and I just wanted something a little different.
+For the theme we wanted something a little different.
 The colour scheme was sky blue as we both agreed we loved that colour and felt it was perfect for a June wedding.